 3. We track smolt survival.

-Telemetry receiver being implanted in a salmon smolt.
+Telemetry transmitter being implanted in a salmon smolt.

 To help understand what prevents smolt, or young salmon, from migrating to the ocean and growing to adults, our Atlantic Salmon Ecosystem Research Team studies how these fish travel through their natal rivers into nearby estuaries and out to the ocean.